rati-ecosystem/rati-protocol/01-whitepaper.md

 - **NFT Schema Definitions:**
   Detailed JSON schemas for Genesis Avatar NFTs, Contextual Extension NFTs, and Memory NFTs.
 - **Technical Guides:**
-  Comprehensive deployment and integration instructions for developers within the $RATi ecosystem.
+  Comprehensive deployment and integration instructions for developers within the RATi ecosystem.
 - **Diagrams and Workflows:**
   Visual representations of system architecture, NFT flows, action recording mechanisms, and tokenomics processes.

 ---

-*This whitepaper is a living document that will be continually updated as the $RATi ecosystem evolves.
+*This whitepaper is a living document that will be continually updated as the RATi ecosystem evolves.
 For the latest updates, technical guides, and community discussions, please refer to our GitBook repository and official communication channels.*

 *Join us as we redefine the future of on-chain AI—transforming fragmented systems into a unified, dynamic ecosystem where digital intelligence truly lives.*